Nivetha2312/CounselBot/README.md

 - Take an in-depth quiz to find more bout yourself and career suitable for you
 - Get a very detailed report which will provide you info about the top 5 professions you are inclined to.

-CounselBot runs on Windows, Linux, Mac and even Android.
+CounselBot Web-app runs on Windows, Linux, Mac and even Android.
 It is a web application that can easily be moulded according to our needs.
 It has this flexibility as it uses Streamlit as its platform.
-This repo is the open-source repo for the CounselBot web-app.
+This is the open-source repository for the CounselBot web-app.

 ![](img/21.png)